Gylany the Tao of Today.

 “For above all, this gylanic world will be a world where the minds of children—both girls and boys—will no longer be fettered.
 It will be a world where limitation and fear will no longer be systematically taught us through myths about how inevitably evil and perverse we humans are.
 In this world, children will not be taught epics about men who are honored for being violent or fairy tales about children who are lost in frightful woods where women are malevolent witches.

-To understand Gylany from a broad societal and financial-economic impact, read our article Partnerism Movement which is the social movement to mainstream the idea of the Partnership Economic System design, that, unlike Capitalism and Socialism, values and rewards and incentives caring for one another, nature, and our collective future.
+To understand Gylany from a broad societal and financial-economic impact, please read our article Partnerism Movement which is the social movement to mainstream the idea of the Partnership Economic System design.

 If you are interested in the Chalice & the Blade book here is a link

 Article by Steven Monahan.
 Former fortune 100 executive, licensee Organizer of TEDx Dupree Park and TEDx Arlington Park, Atlanta Georgia.
 Animal welfare activist, Executive Director of the non-profit 501c3 organizations, Green Pets Charities and Gylany.org.